wbamberg/idl-reference/docs/nsIEditor.md

 markNodeDirty() sets a special dirty attribute on the node.
 Usually this will be called immediately after creating a new node.
-@param aNode      The node for which to insert formatting.

 #### Parameters ####